 Minerva Active Learning Forum

 The Minerva Active Learning Forum is a real-time learning environment that gives Minerva students freedom to travel the world while taking classes.
+(You can learn more from our book Building the Intentional University.)
 As a tiny team in 2012, we designed and built a seminar environment that was seamless and closely tied to Minerva’s Active Learning philosophy.

-I had the privilege of architecting the Active Learning Forum from its inception, including the live seminar classroom and the asynchronous learning platform (courses system).
-I also wrote the initial functionality of both applications, onboarding team members via pair programming as the team grew.
+I had the privilege of architecting the Active Learning Forum system from the beginning, including the live seminar classroom and the asynchronous learning platform (courses system).
+I also built the initial functionality of both applications with a fellow engineer, onboarding team members via pair programming as the team grew.

-I aimed to create a system where we could make interactive magic happen while evolving rapidly.
-I left room for flexibility in the system but also advocated for simplicity in code wherever possible.
-I avoided technology lock-in and kept the system modular, which made it easy to refactor subsystems as we grew.
+We used regular design sprints to come up with new ideas for the platform, and we had big hopes for it, so I needed to balance adaptability with speed.
+To support those goals, I avoided technology lock-in and kept the system modular, which made it easy to refactor subsystems as we grew.
 I also focused on robust data models, a modular user interface, performant real-time interactions, and an easy-to-understand system design.
 Some of the technologies used have been:

 - Compojure, and then Django REST Framework, as the REST API servers, connected with Postgres